Skip to main content

 Why don't agency owners account for leakage?

 Because it is invisible on the P&L, it is not money spent, it is money that never arrived.
 Every other cost is a visible line item; leakage only shows up as 'revenue lower than it should be,' which is easy to attribute to other causes.
-Modeling it explicitly (as the 2026 whitepaper does) is the only way to see it.
+Modeling it explicitly (as our 2026 self-published analysis, which is not peer-reviewed, does) is the only way to see it.

 Evaluate Anlora on your roster, 7-day free trial